-One of the fundamental differences between these two architectures is that the Lambda architecture processes and analyzes the raw data batches and streams in the lake.
-Juxtapositionally, the Delta architecture is described as a “transactional storage layer” that runs on top of the data lake’s raw data object storage layer.
+One of the fundamental differences between these two architectures is that the Lambda architecture processes and analyzes the raw data batches and streams in the lake, while the Delta architecture is described as a “transactional storage layer” that runs on top of the data lake’s raw data object storage layer.

-Now that we have considered two of the most common architectures, Lambda and Delta, let’s take a brief look at the two other important aspects of the data lake governance construct, Data Lineage and Data Catalog and Discovery.
+Now that we have considered two of the most common architectures, Lambda and Delta, let’s take a brief look at the two other important aspects of the data lake governance construct: Data Discovery and Cataloging, and Data Lineage.

 Data Discovery and Cataloging

-The earliest challenges of building and maintaining a data lake are the ability to keep track of all the data or assets loaded into the lake.
-As highlighted many times, the definition of Big Data is that it contains massive amounts of data.
+The earliest challenges of building and maintaining a data lake involved the ability to keep track of all the data or assets loaded into the lake.
 However, tracking raw data is not the only challenge.
 The changes to the data, including the assets and versions created by the data transformation, processing, and analytics, must also be tracked.